chanhi2000/devlog/src/explore/github/tutorial.md

 ## DevOps

 - [bregman-arie/devops-exercises][bregman-arie/devops-exercises]: Linux, Jenkins, AWS, SRE, Prometheus, Docker, Python, Ansible, Git, Kubernetes, Terraform, OpenStack, SQL, NoSQL, Azure, GCP, DNS, Elastic, Network, Virtualization.
-DevOps Interview Questions
+DevOps Interview Questions <GithubTags tagItems="python;git;linux;docker;kubernetes;aws;ansible;devops;sql;azure;containers;terraform;openstack;interview;prometheus;coding;sre;interview-questions;production-engineer" />
 - [MichaelCade/90DaysOfDevOps][MichaelCade/90DaysOfDevOps]: This repository is my documenting repository for learning the world of DevOps.
 I started this journey on the 1st January 2022 and I plan to run to March 31st for a complete 90-day romp on spending an hour a day including weekends to get a foundational knowledge across a lot of different areas that make up DevOps.
 - [ripienaar/free-for-devs][ripienaar/free-for-dev]: A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
   - [🌐Official Site](https://free-for.dev)